To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 90 chewable tablets: $26.99

 You also want to make sure your yard is free of mosquitoes and other pests.
-Vet’s Best Flea and Tick Yard and Kennel Spray kills mosquitoes, fleas, flea larvae, flea eggs, and ticks by contact without any harsh chemicals.
-This all-natural yard spray is made with steam-distilled peppermint oil, eugenol, and plant-derived sodium lauryl sulfate.
+Wondercide’s yard spray kills mosquitoes, fleas, flea larvae, flea eggs, and ticks by contact without any harsh chemicals.
+This all-natural yard spray is made with cedarwood oil, sesame oil, and other essential oils.

 The bottle has a hose attachment so you can easily apply it to your lawn, kennel, patio, and other outside surfaces.
 This product gets overall excellent customer reviews, and you can rest assured that your dog isn’t exposed to any toxic chemicals.